-1 Planning Factors System Planning Funding Strategy High Capacity Factor (RTP) (MTIP) Transit (HCT) 5.
-Protect Environment and Quality of Life (cont) Many new transit, bicycle, pedestrian and TDM projects have been added to the plan in recent updates to provide a more balanced multi-modal system that maintains livability.
-RTP transit, bicycle, pedestrian and TDM projects planned for the next 20 years will complement the compact urban form envisioned in the 2040 growth concept by promoting an energy-efficient transportation system.
+Table 1: Federal Transportation Planning Factors System Planning Funding Strategy High Capacity Factor (RTP) (MTIP) Transit (HCT) 5.
+Protect Environment and Quality of Life (continued) Many new transit, bicycle, pedestrian and TDM projects have been added to the plan in recent updates to provide a more balanced multi-modal system that maintains livability.
+2018 RTP transit, bicycle, pedestrian and TDM projects planned for the next 20 years will complement the compact urban form envisioned in the 2040 growth concept by promoting an energy- efficient transportation system.
 Metro coordinates its system level planning with resource agencies to identify and 6.
 System Integration/ Connectivity resolve key issues.
-The RTP includes a functional classification system for all modes that establishes an integrated modal hierarchy.
-The RTP policies and Functional Plan include a street design element that integrates transportation modes in relation to land use for regional facilities.
-The RTP policies and Functional Plan include connectivity provisions that will increase local and major street connectivity.
-The RTP freight policies and projects address the intermodal connectivity needs at major freight terminals in the region.
-Projects funded through the MTIP must be consistent with regional street design guidelines.
-Freight improvements are evaluated according to potential conflicts with other modes. • Planned HCT improvements are closely integrated with other modes, including pedestrian and bicycle access plans for station areas and park-and-ride and passenger drop-off facilities at major stations.
+The 2018 RTP includes a functional classification system for all modes that establishes an integrated modal hierarchy.
+The 2018 RTP policies and Functional Plan include a street design element that integrates transportation modes in relation to land use for regional facilities.
+The 2018 RTP policies and Functional Plan include connectivity provisions that will increase local and major street connectivity.
+The 2018 RTP freight policies and projects address the intermodal connectivity needs at major freight terminals in the region.
+The intermodal management system identifies key intermodal links in the Projects funded through the MTIP must be consistent with regional street design guidelines and the RTP that has resolved system integration and connectivity issues Freight improvements are evaluated according to resolving potential conflicts with other modes.
+Planned HCT improvements are closely integrated with other modes, including pedestrian and bicycle access plans for station areas and park-and-ride and passenger drop-off facilities at major stations.

-System Planning Strategy High Capacity Factor Factor 7.
-Efficient Management & Operations (RTP) The RTP policy chapter includes specific system management policies aimed at promoting efficient system management and operation.
-Proposed RTP projects include many system management improvements along regional corridors.
-The RTP financial analysis includes a comprehensive summary of current and anticipated operations and maintenance costs.
-(MTIP) Projects are scored according to relative cost effectiveness (measured as a factor of total project cost compared to measurable project benefits).
-TDM projects are solicited in a special category to promote improvements or programs that reduce SOV pressure on congested corridors.
-TSM/ITS projects are funded through the MTIP.
-Transit (HCT) Proposed HCT improvements include redesigned feeder bus systems that take advantage of new HCT capacity and reduce the number of redundant transit lines.
-8. System Preservation Proposed RTP projects include major roadway preservation projects.
-The RTP financial analysis includes a comprehensive summary of current and anticipated operations and maintenance costs.
+Table 1: Federal Transportation Planning Factors Factor System Planning (RTP) Funding Strategy (MTIP) High Capacity Transit (HCT) region. ( 7.
+Efficient Management & Operations The 2018 RTP policy chapter includes specific system management policies aimed at promoting efficient system management and operation.
+Proposed 2018 RTP projects include many system management improvements along regional corridors.
+The 2018 RTP financial analysis includes a comprehensive summary of current and anticipated operations and maintenance costs.
+The regional travel options (RTO) and TSMO programs are funded through Metro allocations, TDM/TSMO is encouraged to be included in the scope of capital projects to reduce SOV pressure on congested corridors.
+ODOT also provides funding support to TDM and TSMO programs.
+TriMet and SMART both operate TDM and Employer commute reduction programs.
+Proposed HCT improvements include redesigned feeder bus systems that take advantage of new HCT capacity and reduce the number of redundant transit lines.
+8. System Preservation Proposed 2018 RTP projects include major roadway preservation projects.
+The 2018 RTP financial analysis includes a comprehensive summary of current and anticipated operations and maintenance costs.
 Reconstruction projects that provide long-term maintenance are identified as a funding priority.
-The 2014 RTP financial plan includes the 30-year costs of HCT maintenance and operation for planned HCT systems.
+The ODOT Fix-It program and TriMet and SMART Preventive Maintenance programs that fund system preservation are two of the largest investment areas in the MTIP.
+The 2018 RTP financial plan includes the 30-year costs of HCT maintenance and operation for planned HCT systems.
+9. Resilience and Reliability The 2018 RTP policy chapter includes specific system resilience and reliability policies aimed at promoting predictable system management and operation needed to meet broader RTP outcomes, Projects funded through the MTIP must be adopted as part of the 2018 RTP and thereby found to be consistent with RTP policies for resiliency and HCT projects defined in the 2018 RTP are part of a regional reliability strategy, as defined in RTP policy and evaluated in the RTP systems analysis of proposed investments.